-With the global spread of the ongoing COVID-19 pandemic in the first quarter of 2020, the Company's management team has met frequently to discuss the implementation of business continuity plans to address and mitigate the impact of the COVID-19 pandemic on its business.
+With the global COVID-19 pandemic continuing in the second quarter of 2020, the Company has implemented business continuity plans designed to address and mitigate the impact of the COVID-19 pandemic on its employees and its business operations, including its preclinical studies and clinical trials, supply chains and third-party providers.
 Additionally, in response to the spread of COVID-19, the Company closed its principal executive office in March 2020, with its administrative employees continuing their work outside of the office, and limited the number of staff in any given research laboratory.
-The Company anticipates that the COVID-19 pandemic will have an impact on the clinical development timelines for several of its clinical programs.
+The Company anticipates that the COVID-19 pandemic will have an impact on the development timelines for several of its preclinical and clinical programs.
 The extent to which the COVID-19 pandemic impacts the Company's business, its clinical development and regulatory efforts, its corporate development objectives and the value of and market for its common stock will depend on future developments which are highly uncertain and cannot be predicted with confidence at this time, such as the ultimate duration of the pandemic, travel restrictions, quarantines, social distancing and business closure requirements in the United States, Australia and other countries and the effectiveness of actions taken globally to contain and treat the disease.
-The global economic slowdown, the overall disruption of global healthcare systems and the other risks and uncertainties associated with the pandemic could have a material adverse effect on the Company's business, in ancial condition, results of operations and growth prospects.
+The global economic slowdown, the overall disruption of global healthcare systems and the other risks and uncertainties associated with the pandemic could have a material adverse effect on the Company's business, financial condition, results of operations and growth prospects.
 As of the date of issuance of these financial statements, the Company is not aware of any specific event or circumstance that would require the Company to update its estimates, assumptions and judgments or revise the carrying value of its assets or liabilities.
 Actual results could differ from those estimates, and any such differences may be material to the Company's financial statements.